Cyber Security Headlines – February 14, 2022

 San Francisco 49ers hit by Blackbyte ransomware attack

-Linux malware attacks are on the rise, and businesses aren’t ready for it
+Linux malware attacks are on the rise – businesses aren’t ready for it

-Following up on a strategy we brought you mid-January, Cyber criminals are increasingly targeting Linux servers and cloud infrastructure to launch ransomware campaigns, cryptojacking attacks and other illicit activity – and many organizations are leaving themselves open to attacks.
-Analysis from cybersecurity researchers at VMware warns that malware targeting Linux-based systems is increasing in volume and complexity, while there’s also a lack of focus on managing and detecting threats against them.
-This comes after an increase in the use of enterprises relying on cloud-based services because of the rise of hybrid working, with Linux the most common operating system in these environments.
+Following up on a strategy we brought you mid-January, Cyber criminals appear to be increasingly targeting Linux servers and cloud infrastructure in order to carry out their ransomware campaigns and cryptojacking attacks.
+According to researchers at VMware, many Linux-based organizations continue to leave themselves open to attacks.
+As the Linux-based attacks increase “in volume and complexity, … there’s also a lack of focus on managing and detecting threats against them.”
+The researchers state that much of this increase is due to “an increase in the use of enterprises relying on cloud-based services because of the rise of hybrid working, with Linux the most common operating system in these environments.”

 (ZDNet)